astronomer/astro-docs/cloud/stable/03_deploy/03_configure-deployment.md

 description: "How to configure your Airflow Deployment's Resources on Astronomer."
 ---

-Once you've [created an Airflow Deployment](https://www.astronomer.io/docs/cloud/stable/deploy/deploy-cli), you can configure it based on the needs of your organization via the Astronomer UI.

 ## Overview

+Once you've [created an Airflow Deployment](https://www.astronomer.io/docs/cloud/stable/deploy/deploy-cli), you can configure it via the Astronomer UI based on the needs of your organization.

 The **Settings** tab of your Airflow Deployment on Astronomer is the best place to modify resources for your Deployment.
 Specifically, you can: